Why Most High-Ticket Sellers Lose Money in DMs

 The manual version of this methodology requires you to be in the inbox 18 hours a day.
 Triage.
 Match.
 Send three receipts.
 Handle three objections.
 Book the call.
 For one lead, easy.
 For 100 a week, impossible.

-When DM Champ runs it, the AI sales agent does the triage in three messages, matches the offer based on the answers, sends the right receipts from your library, handles the three objections from a trained playbook, and offers the calendar or payment link.
-You see only the booked calls and the closed deals.
+When DM Champ runs it, the AI sales agent does the triage in three messages, matches the offer based on the answers, sends the right receipts from your library, handles the three objections from a trained playbook, and offers the calendar for the soft close.
+You see only the booked calls and the buyer-ready leads.

 The features that make this work: the AI sales agent that holds a real high-ticket conversation, understanding of images and voice notes (most high-ticket DMs include photos or voice messages), conversation memory across days and weeks so the AI does not forget past context, calendar integration for the soft close, and the multi-channel inbox so Instagram, WhatsApp, and Facebook leads all run through the same playbook.

-If you want to skip the manual work, the Pro $297 tier covers high-ticket DM closing.
-The Agency $497 tier extends it across multiple clients.
+If you want to skip the manual work, the AppSumo lifetime deal is the best way in: one payment for lifetime access, with white-labeling from Tier 3 ($229) and unlimited sub-accounts plus credit reselling at Tier 6 ($999) for running this across multiple clients.
+Prefer to subscribe?
+The Pro $297 monthly tier covers high-ticket DM closing and the Agency $497 monthly tier extends it across clients.
 See /for-agencies/.